fetchoracle/dataSpecs/types/EVMCall.md

 ## Dispute Considerations

 Note that following this guide does not prevent you from being disputed or guarantee reporters will properly put a value on-chain.
-Tellor is decentralized.
+Fetch is decentralized.
 This repo is a start to the education necessary for a fully decentralized oracle, but please focus on communication and working with reporters to prevent unneccesary disputes and at the same time encourage monitoring and punishment of bad data.

 Make sure to...
 - use the (Ethereum Signature Database)[https://www.4byte.directory/signatures/] to avoid mispelled function signatures